What cannot be communicated to the mother, cannot be communicated to the self – John Bowlby

 Freud’s Psychosexual Stages of Development (1856 – 1939)

-Freud’s theory on psychosexual development focused on the effects of sexual pleasure drive on the mind.
-He believed that at particular points along the developmental path a body part is sensitive to sexual, erotic stimulations (erogenous zones – mouth, anus and genitals)
+Freud’s theory of psychosexual development focused on the effects of the sexual pleasure drive on the mind.
+He believed that at particular points along the developmental path, a body part is sensitive to sexual, erotic stimulations (erogenous zones – mouth, anus, and genitals)

 Psychosexual stages